 More than one pair of incompatible living donors and recipients may be linked with a nondirected living donor to form a donation chain in order to receive compatible organs.

 Finding a willing living kidney donor is an alternative to waiting for a compatible deceased-donor kidney to become available.

 Family members are often the most likely to be compatible living kidney donors.
 But successful living-donor transplants are also common with kidneys donated from unrelated people, such as friends, co-workers or religious congregation members.

-Paired donation is another type of living kidney donation if you have a willing kidney donor whose organ is not compatible with you or does not match well for other reasons.
+Paired donation is another type of living kidney donation if you have a willing kidney donor whose organ isn't compatible with you or doesn't match well for other reasons.
 Rather than donating a kidney directly to you, your donor may give a kidney to someone who may be a better match.
 Then you receive a compatible kidney from that recipient's donor.

 If a compatible living donor isn't available, your name will be placed on a waiting list for a deceased-donor kidney.
 Because there are fewer available kidneys than there are people waiting for a transplant, the waiting list continues to grow.
 The waiting time for a deceased-donor kidney is usually a few years.